 Figure 1.
-Schematic diagram of the antiviral effect of methylene blue (MB) against SARS-CoV-2 A. MB is a virucidal agent inhibiting the interaction of ACE2 and S protein.
+Schematic diagram of the antiviral effect of methylene blue (MB) against SARS-CoV-2

+A. MB is a virucidal agent inhibiting the interaction of ACE2 and S protein.
 B. MB blocks the viral attachment by accumulating on HSPGs.
 C. MB inhibits phagosome maturation by increasing the endosome's intracellular pH.
 D. MB blocks translation and transcription as a result of interaction with RNA.
 E. MB prevents cytokine storm by inhibiting priming and activation of NLRP3 inflammasome.
 F. MB inhibits apoptosis and pyroptosis by hindering caspases.
 G. MB restores the function of the T cells by blocking their downstream inhibitory protein-protein interaction.
-H. MB decreases iNOS by inhibiting the binding of NF- $\kappa$ $\beta$ .
-I. MB directly inhibits iNOS and leads to reduction in hypoxemia and oxidative stress as well as the rescue of mitochondrial function.
+H. MB decreases iNOS by inhibiting the binding of NF- $\kappa\beta$.
+I. MB directly inhibits is an alternative electron in hypoxemia and oxidative stress as well as the rescue of mitochondrial function.
 J. MB reduces hypoxemia by changing MetHb to Hb.
 K. MB functions as an alternative electron transfer with ETC to rescue mitochondrial function.
 L.MB. reduces ROS by inhibiting xanthine oxidase.
-M. MB activates the SIRT1/PGC- $1\alpha$ pathway by increasing NAD+.
+M. MB activates the SIRT1/PGC-1a pathway by increasing NAD+.
 The schematic of the "NLRP3 inflammasome" was taken from the article of Yap et al (78).

-- 4) Cytokine storm or hyperinflammatory syndrome: following SARS-CoV-2 infection, inflammatory signaling pathways are activated and produce large amounts of inflammatory molecules and inflammatory mediators (like IL-6, IL-1, IL-2, IL-10, IL-12, IL-18, TNF-α, IP-10, MCP-1, MIP-1α, etc.), called a cytokine storm.
+following SARS-CoV-2 infection, inflammatory signaling pathways are activated and produce large amounts of inflammatory molecules and inflammatory mediators (like IL-6, IL-1, IL-2, IL-10, IL-12, IL-18, TNF-a, IP-10, MCP-1, MIP-1a, etc.), called a cytokine storm.
 This uncontrolled increase in immune responses leads to tissue damage (6, 11, 16).
-One of these pathways is NF-kβ which is activated in various cells such as kidney, lung, and liver macrophages, cardiovascular, central nervous, and gastrointestinal cells (43), and is induced due to the SARS-CoV-2 pathogens in two ways, endoplasmic reticulum (ER) stress-induced NFkβ activation and TLR-mediated NF-kβ activation (44).
+One of these pathways is NF-k β which is activated in various cells such as kidney, lung, and liver macrophages, cardiovascular, central nervous, and gastrointestinal cells (43), and is induced due to the SARS-CoV-2 pathogens in two ways, endoplasmic reticulum (ER) stress-induced NFkβ activation and TLR-mediated NF-kβ activation (44).
 The SARS- CoV-2 viroporin ORF3a and E protein activate K+ efflux at the plasma membrane to the extracellular space and Ca2+ influx to the cytosol from Golgi storage to promote the activation of the NLRP3 inflammasome complex (a Nod-like receptor (NLR), the adapter apoptosis-associated speck-like (ASC) protein, and Caspase-1) (ER stressinduced NF-kβ activation).
-This complex can contribute to the inflammatory responses by stimulating and secreting proinflammatory cytokines IL-1\beta/IL-18 production and activating caspase-1 (45).
-The E protein can also prompt macrophages to secrete the inflammatory cytokine pro-IL-1β by its ion-channel activity (46).
+This complex can contribute to the inflammatory responses by stimulating and secreting proinflammatory cytokines IL-1β/IL-18 production and activating caspase-1 (45).
+The E protein can also prompt macrophages to secrete the inflammatory cytokine pro-IL-1 β by its ion-channel activity (46).
 A cytokine storm occurs following uncontrolled SARS-CoV-2 replication and constant and improper inflammasome signaling in severe COVID-19 patients.
-The Gasdermin-D pores are created for IL-1β and IL-18 secretion and water influx by the inflammasome activation.
+The Gasdermin-D pores are created for IL-1 β and IL-18 secretion and water influx by the inflammasome activation.
 Pyroptosis occurs as a result of cell swelling (11, 27).
 Moreover, after SARS-CoV-2 enters into the host cell, viral RNA activates the Tolllike receptors (TLRs) such as TLR4, TLR3, and TLR7/8.
-These receptors lead to NF-kß pathway activation (TLRmediated NF-kβ activation).
-Excessive NF-kβ activation starts proinflammatory cytokine production and a cytokine storm (47).
-Methylene Blue weakens the NF-κβ signaling by reducing the secretion of caspase-1, IL-1β, as well as ASC aggregation, and NLRP3 promoter activity, and subsequently prevents the formation of NLRP3 complex, the cytokine storm, and its consequences (27) (Figure 1 E).
-MB also helps reduce inflammation by inhibiting the protein-protein interactions of CD40-CD40L and TNF-R-TNFα (data not shown) (31). - 5) Lymphopenia state (decrease in lymphocytes): lymphopenia has been reported in COVID-19 patients (48).
-High levels of cytokines (IL-1 $\beta$ and TNF- $\alpha$ ) or cytopathic effects (change in the structure of virus-infected cells) lead to cell death in T lymphocytes (27).
-Pyroptosis, a form of cell death, is started by inflammatory signals and a high level of IL-1β (45).
-Apoptosis, a form of programmed cell death through activating caspases, is also initiated in lymphocytes by TNF- $\alpha$ binding to the TNF- $\alpha$ receptor (TNFR) (49, 50).
-MB can protect immune cells from death associated with toxic inflammation by inhibiting caspase-1 and caspase-3 (27) (Figure 1 F).
-Furthermore, it has been reported that methylene blue aids in restoring the ability of the exhausted CD8 T cells for proliferation, cytotoxicity, and cytokine secretion by blocking their downstream inhibitory proteinprotein interactions (Figure 1 G) (23, 51). - 6) Nitric oxide synthase (NOS): nitric oxide synthase converts L-arginine to nitric oxide (NO\) in endothelial and epithelial cells as well as activated macrophages (4).
-In SARS-CoV-2 infection, macrophage inducible nitric oxide synthase
+These receptors lead to NF-kß pathway activation (TLRmediated NF-kß activation).
+Excessive NF-kß activation starts proinflammatory cytokine production and a cytokine storm (47).
+Methylene Blue weakens the NF- $\kappa\beta$ signaling by reducing the secretion of caspase-1, IL-1 β , as well as ASC aggregation, and NLRP3 promoter activity, and subsequently prevents the formation of NLRP3 complex, the cytokine storm, and its consequences (27) (Figure 1 E).
+MB also helps reduce inflammation by inhibiting the protein-protein interactions of CD40-CD40L and TNF-R-TNFα (data not shown) (31).